belgaied2/terraform-rke2-vmware-sles/README.md

 # terraform-rke2-vmware-sles
-Provisionning script to provisionn a high availability Racnher cluster with RKE2 on a VMWare infrastructure.
+Scripts to provisionn a high availability Racnher cluster with RKE2 on a VMWare infrastructure.

 ## Prerequisites
 - Terraform version >= 13